ahmadi70/Nuxt3_FullStack_ECommerce_AdminPanel_Capstone/README.md

 # 🛒 Nuxt 3 E-Commerce & Admin Panel Capstone

-A full-stack E-Commerce application with a robust Admin Dashboard built using **Nuxt 3, Vue 3, TypeScript, TailwindCSS (ShadCN), MongoDB,** and **Prisma**.
+A full-stack E-Commerce application with Admin Dashboard built using **Nuxt 3, Vue 3, TypeScript, TailwindCSS (ShadCN), MongoDB,** and **Prisma**.
 This project showcases modern web development best practices, offering both a seamless shopping experience for users and a powerful management interface for admins.

 ## 🚀 Features & Topics Covered